How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Light

-I have mine situated several feet from a bright south-facing window and also a few feet from a western window.
-It seems to be quite tolerant of this position – but during summer, when the light from these two windows is hottest, I use sheer curtains to cover both, making the light more diffused.
+It seems to be quite tolerant of this position – but during summer, when the light from these two windows is strongest, I use sheer curtains to cover both, making the sun rays more diffused.

-The more bright, indirect light you can give your plant, the more this will help to keep its needles a nice, bright green color.
+The more bright, indirect light you can give your plant, the more this will help to keep its needles a bright green color.

-Temperature
+Temperature and Humidity

 When kept in average indoor conditions, these plants will do just fine – they prefer a range of 60 to 72°F during the day, and a slightly cooler temperature at night.